About

 • Ensure members are well informed and knowledgeable about the operational procedures of the strategic plans and professional projects being implemented in the tourism and hospitality industry;

-• Oversee the development of training programmes and the certification of professional qualifications;
+• Oversee the development of training programs and the certification of professional qualifications;

 • Deal with complaints against professionals and implement disciplinary procedures;

-• Affiliate to any other association of body having similar aims and objectives in, and or outside of the Republic of Kenya;
+• Affiliate to any other association having similar aims and objectives in, and or outside Kenya;

 How can we assist?